Poems for Kids

 Turning darkness into light.

 Sometimes called "The Monk and his Cat", the poem Pangur Bán was written by an Irish monk, in the 9th or late 8th Century.
 It details the similarities between the scribe hunting appropriate words and solutions, and his pet cat hunting mice.
-The poem was originally in a form of Gaelic, and the most common translation is by the scholar Robin Flowers.
+The poem was originally in a form of Gaelic, and the most common translation is by the scholar Robin Flower.
 It has kept much of the poetry of the original - other translators have simply translated into prose or very bad verse.
-Flowers stayed fairly close to the meaning of the text, and indeed to the metre of the original - a herculean task.
+Flower stayed fairly close to the meaning of the text, and indeed to the metre of the original - a herculean task.

 The name of the cat; Pangur Bán, means simply "white Pangur" or white cat.
 Pangur is a very common cat's name, and would have been recognized as such in 9th century Ireland.
 Roughly, it could be compared to the English "Kitty".
 Some legends involve Pangur Bán and Pangur Dubh - the white cat andthe black cat.